Kerry Weaver: Season eleven

 In the 2005 episode titled "Just As I Am," Weaver finally met her biological mother, Helen Kingsley, who turned out to be a conservative Christian, originally from Myrtle Beach, South Carolina and currently living in Terre Haute, Indiana.
 Kingsley (Frances Fisher) explained to Weaver that, as an unmarried, teenage mother with limited options for raising a child, she gave Weaver up for adoption when she was 14 days old in hopes of her having a better life.
 She was in town for a Christ Crusade and decided to meet her daughter since Kerry's biological father, Cody Boone, had recently died.
 When Kingsley learned her daughter was a lesbian, she and Weaver clashed over faith and sexuality, with Weaver insisting that her mother love and accept her.
 Kingsley said she could love her daughter, but because she could not accept homosexuality as moral, she could not accept her daughter.
 This episode not only ended the mystery behind Weaver's mother, it also revealed for the first time the reason for Weaver's crutch: Helen inquired about Weaver's limp, and Weaver explained that she suffered from congenital hip dysplasia, a birth defect.
 Weaver was surprised to learn that Helen knew nothing about it, and her long-held fear that the birth defect was the reason she was given up for adoption was resolved.

 Aside from this episode, Kerry Weaver almost exclusively played supporting roles and was frequently absent from entire episodes.
 A negative contribution was that she played a major role in forcing Elizabeth Corday to leave County, though Corday deliberately provoked her into doing so because she could not work with Lucien Dubenko, a new surgeon that Weaver had hired.
+She also got angry when Susan Lewis complained about being denied a tenured position, stating that Susan's complete lack of grant earning was a major factor.